Yugoslav science fiction: Societies, fandom and fanzines

 The first Yugoslav society of science fiction fans, Sfera (Sphere), was formed in Zagreb in 1976.
 During the 1980s, more societies were formed, most notable ones being Lazar Komarčić Society from Belgrade, Nova from Ljubljana, Pulsar from Skopje, Lira (Lyre) from Niš and Meteor from Subotica.
 The societies organized science fiction conventions, lectures, exhibitions and film screenings, with Sfera organizing several international conventions.
 The largest convention in Yugoslavia was Festival SF žanra (SF Festival), held in Belgrade in 1985.
-There were attempts of uniting these societies into a federal society, but they remained unsuccessful until the breakup of the country.
+There were attempts of uniting these societies into a federal society, but they remained unsuccessful.

 Most of the societies mentioned above published their fanzines.
 The first Yugoslav science fiction fanzine was Parsek, established by Sfera society in January 1977.
 Most of Parsek, which was published irregularly, was dedicated to news and reviews of books and films.
 The fanzine occasionally published theoretical texts.
 In December 1981, Lazar Komarčić Society established the fanzine Emitor, published on a monthly basis.
 Besides news, reviews and theoretical texts, Emitor also published stories (mostly by the members of the Lazar Komarčić Society) and comics.
 Emitor was followed by five more fanzines: Nova, published by the Nova society, Spektar (Spectrum), published by the Belgrade publishing society Kasiopeja, Pulsar, published by the Pulsar society, Meteor, published by the Meteor society, and Misija (Mission), published by the Split publishing society Branko Belan.
-Most of the fanzines were short-lived, with the exception of Misija, which was established in September 1986 and published regularly on a monthly basis.
+Most of the fanzines were short-lived, with the exception of Misija, which was established in September 1986 and was published regularly on a monthly basis.
 Misija featured, besides texts in Serbo-Croatian, some texts in Hungarian.
-In 1987, the federal fanzine Yusfan was established.
+In 1987, the federal fanzine Yusfan was established, but was discontinued with the 1991 breakup of Yugoslavia.